MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaProgramControl.md

 ## SYNOPSIS
 In the Microsoft Entra access reviews feature, create a new programControl object.
 This links an access review to a program.
-Prior to making this request, the caller must have previously This API is available in the following national cloud deployments.
+Prior to making this request, the caller must have previously

 ## SYNTAX